YeabsiraNigusse/Haskell_Solved_Problems/README.md

 # Haskell_Solved_Problems

-## This is a haskell repo that contain solved problems by using Haskell programming language from haskell input output tutorial on Youtube
+## This is a Haskell_Solved_Problems Repository that contain solved homework problems from Haskell Input Output tutorial on Youtube